 Just a short drive from the hustle and bustle of New York City, you find the charming towns of the Hudson Valley.
 A few of my favorites are Beacon, Kingston, Woodstock, and New Paltz.
 Beacon is home to a great contemporary art museum, DIA.
 The Hudson Valley is also a great area to do some apple picking and have apple cider donuts while you are at it.
 You will see plenty of fall foliage just by driving from town to town but I would encourage you to get out of the car and explore.
 For active travelers, you may want to try one of the great hikes in the area including Breakneck Ridge and Overlook Mountain.
 If you are not a hiker, you can drive up Bear Mountain for stunning views of the Hudson River and the Bear Mountain bridge.
-You can find more details to help you plan your fall trip to the Hudson Valley here.

 Bucks County in southeast Pennsylvania is one of the most beautiful places to experience fall in all of its glory.
 A tour of the covered bridges is a perfect opportunity to see the area and enjoy the scenery from a by-gone era.
 Whether by car or bicycle, it’s a great way to spend an afternoon.
 Pennsylvania has more covered bridges than other state (213) and 12 are in Bucks County.
 They were built in the 19th century and range from 56 to 150 feet long.
 Most of the self-guided tours begin in Washington Crossing State Park where visitors also have a chance to learn the history of George Washington and Valley Forge.

-I will end our journey with one of the quintessential places to experience fall.
 New England embraces fall from within with mountains ablaze, apple trees heavy with fruit and pumpkin patches waiting patiently for the Great Pumpkin.
 We decorating our colonial villages with scarecrows and hay bales and fairs and festivals abound!
 Check out 19 of New England’s Best Fall Activities to read about all the possibilities.